 Vladimir Lenin

-Lenin stated what many communist societies believe – art needs to have a purpose and be a way to bring society toward the communist ideals.
+Lenin stated what many communist societies believe – art needs to have a purpose and be a way to bring society toward communist ideals.

 Communism And Free Speech